lucaromagnoli/Nomad-Monad-Scripts/README.md

 # Nomad-Monad-Scripts
-A collection of Reaper Scripts
+A collection of scripts for Reaper API